More than a carer

 Recruitment & Welfare Advisor

 JR has been with HASCS since November 2023.
 He is a member of our Recruitment and Welfare team.
-Our in-house team are responsible for the entire recruitment pathway, from advertising and placement, to support in the care package and beyond.
+Before joining HASCS, JR was a full-time assistant professor in a state university in the Philippines.
+After serving for several years, he decided to retire early from teaching and migrated to the UK.
+JR is new to this job role, and he is patient and willing to learn the processes of his new job role.
+He is now part of our in-house team that is responsible for the entire recruitment pathway, from advertising and placement, to support in the care package and beyond.

 Quality Assurance Manager